-- Around 20 people will die as a result of electrocution and/or fatal electric burns suffered at home. - There will be approximately 20,000 accidental electrical fires in homes, resulting in around 50 deaths and 3500 injuries.
+- Every year a number of deaths and injuries in UK homes are caused by faulty electrics and electrical equipment.
+Almost half of all domestic fires are caused by electricity. - There will be approximately 20,000 accidental electrical fires in homes, resulting in around 50 deaths and 3500 injuries.

 Most accidents involving electricity in the home arise through faults in, or misuse of, domestic appliances or the electrical installation.
 Another major cause is objects being placed too close to a heat source, such as an electric heater or lamp.
-In 2010 for example, this resulted in 151 deaths and many serious burn injuries.